-With global storm-resolving models coming into application, we find it important to understand how the grid spacing and

-- 60 the representation of convection and microphysical processes affect simulations of extratropical cyclones, their WCBs and the diabatic processes associated with them.
+With global storm-resolving models coming into application, we find it important to understand how the grid spacing and the representation of convection and microphysical processes affect simulations of extratropical cyclones, their WCBs and the diabatic processes associated with them.
 A number of recent studies have started to look into this question.
-Flack et al. (2021) investigated how a decrease of the grid spacing from 150 to 50 km affects diabatic processes and the intensification of extratropical cyclones, and concluded that the relative importance of diabatic heating remains unchanged and model improvement equally results from a better representation of dynamics.
-Wimmer et al. (2021) and Rivière et al. (2021) found that the repre- - 65 sentation of deep convection substantially affects diabatic processes, the WCB activity and the vertical structure of jet stream.
+Flack et al. (2021) investigated how a decrease in the grid spacing from 150 to 50 km affects diabatic processes and the intensification of extratropical cyclones and concluded that the relative importance of diabatic heating remains unchanged, and model improvement equally results from a better representation of dynamics.
+Wimmer et al. (2022) and Rivière et al. (2021) found that the representation of deep convection substantially affects diabatic processes, the WCB activity and the vertical structure of the jet stream.
 In particular, Rivière et al. (2021) showed that WCB ascents are quick and abrupt with explicit deep convection but slow and long-lived for parameterized deep convection.
-Mazoyer et al. (2021) highlighted the impact of cloud microphysics on WCB and associated upper-level dynamics. - However, we are not aware of a study that systematically addresses how the simulation of WCBs changes as the grid spacing is decreased from current coarse values of around 100 km to storm-resolving values of a few km.
+Mazoyer et al. (2021) highlighted the impact of cloud microphysics on WCB and associated upper-level dynamics.

+However, we are not aware of a study that systematically addresses how the simulation of WCBs changes as the grid spacing is decreased from current coarse values of around 100 km to storm-resolving values of a few kilometers.
 We here address this question by means of a cyclone case study from the NAWDEX field campaign (Schäfler et al., 2018).
-We study the NAWDEX cyclone named Vladiana that occurred during 22-25 September, 2016, over the North Atlantic and whose WCB was well developed (Oertel et al., 2019, 2020).
-We analyze a suite of simulations of Vladiana with the ICOsahedral Nonhydrostatic model (ICON; Zängl et al., 2015) in a limited-area setup over a large North Atlantic domain at six horizontal grid spacings ranging from - 75 80 to 2.5 km.
-The simulations are performed with 1-moment and 2-moment bulk cloud microphysics, and the simulations at 10, 5 and 2.5 km are performed with parametrized as well as explicit convection.
-As such, we also study the impacts of the representation of convection and cloud microphysics, and how these impacts might change with the grid spacing.
-We address the following questions: - 1.
-How do horizontal grid spacing, the treatment of convection and the treatment of cloud microphysics affect the simulation of the WCB associated with cyclone Vladiana? - 80 of the main findings in Section 5.
+We study the NAWDEX cyclone named Vladiana that occurred during 22-25 September 2016, over the North Atlantic and whose WCB was well developed (Oertel et al., 2019, 2020).
+We analyze a suite of simulations of Vladiana with the ICON model (Zängl et al., 2015) in a limited-area setup over a large North Atlantic domain at six horizontal grid spacings ranging from 80 to 2.5 km.
+The simulations are performed with one-moment and two-moment bulk cloud microphysics, and the simulations at 10, 5 and 2.5 km are performed with parameterized and explicit convection.
+As such, we also study the impacts of the representation of convection and cloud microphysics and how these impacts might change with the grid spacing.

+We address the following questions:

-- 2. How sensitive is diabatic heating within the WCB to these modeling choices? - 3.
-Do the sensitivities of the WCB diabatic processes affect the deepening of cyclone Vladiana?
+- How do horizontal grid spacing, the treatment of convection and the treatment of cloud microphysics affect the simulation of the WCB associated with cyclone Vladiana? - 2.
+How sensitive is diabatic heating within the WCB to these modeling choices?

+3. Do the sensitivities of the WCB diabatic processes affect the deepening of cyclone Vladiana?

 The paper is organized in the following order.
 Section 2 describes the model simulation and analysis methods.
-This is followed by an analysis of the WCB and diabatic processes in Section 3, and an analysis of the impact of diabatic processes on the deepening of the cyclone by means of the pressure tendency equation in Section 4.
-The paper concludes with a summary
+This is followed by an analysis of the WCB and diabatic processes in Sect.
+3 and an analysis of the impact of diabatic processes on the deepening of the cyclone by means of the pressure tendency equation in Sect.
+4. The paper concludes with a summary of the main findings in Sect.
+5.